NilanjanChattopadhyay/NilanjanChattopadhyay.github.io/_posts/2020-04-01-Deep-Learning-from-Scratch.md

 Let's consider the case where our activation function is ***Identity Function***, i.e. $$f(x)=x$$.
 Then our model becomes:
 \\[ y = w_{1}x_{1} + b \\]

-This is identitical to linear regression.
+This is identical to linear regression.

 Let's create the *Output* vector by mutiplying every data point with weight *W1* and adding bias *B1*.